 This week's episode, titled "Didn't It Rain," focuses on the connection between R&B singers and gospel music, particularly in New Orleans.
 Through the voices of Mahalia Jackson, Tricia Boutte, Chuck Carbo, Irma Thomas and more, we start to look at another side of these singer's careers.

-You can listen to NEW ORLEANS CALLING on WWOZ every Saturday morning from 7-8 am, and you can listen online to recent episodes!
+Welcome to WWOZ's nationally syndicated program, NEW ORLEANS CALLING!
+You can listen to NEW ORLEANS CALLING on WWOZ every Saturday morning from 7-8 am, and you can listen online to recent episodes.

 Here's a list of interesting links and information about the stories and music in this week's show, "Didn't It Rain":

 From biography.com, here are some details of the life of the great Mahalia Jackson.

 Tricia Boutte also performs with Paul Longstreth as Teedy and the Bootleg Operation.
 Here's a video for "Oh New Orleans Here I Come," an R&B number they released this spring -- and the video includes cameos from many New Orleans musicians.
 (An instrumental version of this song, featuring Dr John on Hammond B-3 organ, was the background for the opening of this week's show.)

 Here's a great video of Johnny Adams, with George Porter Jr on bass: